 The lower lip more dilated and more deeply 3-lobed.
 The two divisions of the upper lip ovate-Ianceolate or oblong and strongly diverging.
 Calif.
 B.R.
 2?: 1909.
 R.H., 1861: 171.

 R.H.
 1895, p.
 19, shows its straggling habit as a pot-plant.
 Many of the branches fall below the top of the pot.

 élegans, Torr.
 (C. élegana, Doug.).
-Lvs. ovate to lanceolate; the broad lip moderately 3-lobed; the 2 divisions of the smaller lip lanceolate, parallel; lower lip with a white, but no yellow spot.
+Lvs.
+Ovate to lanceolate; the broad lip moderately 3-lobed; the two divisions of the smaller lip lanceolate, parallel; lower lip with a white, but no yellow spot.
 Calif.
 B.R.
 15: 1241.